stonepros/stone/doc/install/install-vm-cloud.rst

 Install QEMU
 ============

-QEMU KVM can interact with Ceph Block Devices via ``librbd``, which is an important feature for using Ceph with cloud platforms.
+QEMU KVM can interact with Stone Block Devices via ``librbd``, which is an important feature for using Stone with cloud platforms.
 Once you install QEMU, see `QEMU and Block Devices`_ for usage.